ttaubert/octoblog/source/_posts/2017-01-17-equivalence-proofs-with-saw.markdown

  }
 {% endcodeblock %}

-The diff above changes the behavior of `lt` just slightly, a bug that could have been introduced by accident.
+The diff above changes the behavior of `lt` just slightly, a bug that we could have introduced by accident.
 Let's run SAW again and see whether it spots it:

 {% codeblock lang:text %}
 $ saw add.saw